 Christmas holds a warm place in my heart because of the tradition from the school days.
 I went to a Christian school (people’s words not mine) and every year students take part in the Christmas play which is basically staging the nativity scene.
 It was followed a long Christmas vacation.
 One time I essayed the role of a sheep and boy wasn’t I happy to be an animal on stage.
 Happiness didn’t cost much then.
 Those were good times.

 One never has to go too far to look for a miracle.
-A stranger helped me to meet Ruskin Bond which was my very own Christmas miracle.
+A stranger helped me meet Ruskin Bond which was my very own Christmas miracle.
 I could never have imagined meeting him in my wildest dreams that too here in my hometown.
 It was a few days before Christmas and just like any other cold winter day.
 Somehow even old crusty me can’t call what happened a coincidence.

-Why would a stranger, who has never seen you before in her life, cared if you meet (or didn’t meet) the one and only Ruskin Bond.
+Why would a stranger, who has never seen you before in her life, cared if you meet (or didn’t meet) Mr Ruskin Bond.
 And what are the odds that the stranger was dressed like you and lived in the same locality as you.
 And someone who wore the adjective bookish like a badge of honour.
 It was like at first sight.
 She was wearing a kurti in the same shade of green I was, it was the same length as mine and we had the same hair style even.
 Had I been plump like I’m now and not leaner like I was then, we really would have looked like two peas in a pod.
 (I just wanted to use the phrase.)
 Not believable?
 But then truth is stranger than fiction.
 The similarities end here.
 Unlike garrulous me she prefers silence.

 This holiday season spread good cheer, it is infectious.
 And when you feel too lonely, remember solitude and loneliness are two sides of the same coin.